writeprovidence/morphtoken.net/whitepaper.md

 Initial Box Distribution:
 - 60% (1200): To be given away to the first 200 project which get build on top of MorphToken.
-- 20% (400): To be sold to fund further development of this project.
+- 20% (400): To be sold to fund further development of this project, max 4 per week.
 - 10% (200): To be immediately converted into packs and given away at conventions, meetups, hackathons, parties, etc. with the goal of driving adoption.
 - 9.75% (195): For Joseph Schiarizzi (creator) to save and give away at leisure.
 I made this after all, I should get to do what I want with at least some of it.
 - 0.25% (5) For Abigail, Avi, Eric, Osebo, and Rowland, for helping inspire this project and support me through its development.